openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 * `type` — type of the operation according to the [opset specification](@ref openvino_docs_ops_opset).
 For the internal Model Optimizer operations this attribute should be set to `None`.
 The model conversion fails if an operation with `type` equal to `None` comes to the IR emitting phase. **Mandatory**.
 * `version` — the operation set (opset) name the operation belongs to.
-If not specified then the Model Optimizer sets it equal to `experimental`.
+If not specified, the Model Optimizer sets it equal to `experimental`.
 Refer to [nGraph Basic Concepts](@ref openvino_docs_nGraph_DG_basic_concepts) for more information about operation sets. **Mandatory**.
 * `op` — Model Optimizer type of the operation.
-In many cases the value of `type` is equal to the value of `op`.
-But when the Model Optimizer cannot instantiate opset operation during model loading it creates an instance of an internal operation and the attribute `op` is used as a type of this internal operation.
+In many cases, the value of `type` is equal to the value of `op`.
+But when the Model Optimizer cannot instantiate the opset operation during model loading, it creates an instance of an internal operation and the attribute `op` is used as a type of this internal operation.
 Later in the pipeline the node created from an internal operation will be replaced during front, middle or back phase with node(s) created from the opset.
 * `infer` — the attribute defines a function calculating output tensor(s) shape and optionally value(s).
 The attribute may be set to `None` for internal Model Optimizer operations used during the front phase only.
 Refer to the [Partial Inference](#partial-inference) for more information about the shape inference function.
 * `type_infer` — the attribute defines a function calculating output tensor(s) data type.
-If the attribute is not defined then the default function is used.
-The function checks if the node attribute `data_type` is set and then propagates this type to the output tensor from the port 0, otherwise it propagates the data type of the tensor coming into the input port 0 to the output tensor from the port 0.
+If the attribute is not defined, the default function is used.
+The function checks if the node attribute `data_type` is set and then propagates this type to the output tensor from the port 0; otherwise, it propagates the data type of the tensor coming into the input port 0 to the output tensor from the port 0.
 * `in_ports_count` — default number of input ports to be created for the operation.
 Additional ports can be created or redundant ports can be removed using dedicated `Node` class API methods.